davidtucker/node-ec2-metadata/README.md

 # node-ec2-metadata

 This module wraps the functionality around fetching metadata for running EC2 instances.
+For more information on the data types that AWS provides for EC2 instances see <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html">Instance Metadata and User Data</a>.

 ## Install